Brotronics/MinimOSD_MK2/README.md

 MinimOSD made smaller with better pinout and USB.
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.

+## Configuration

+There are four jumpers that are useful for configuration.

+Two are sets of three pads labeled `12-5`.
+The one closest to the `IN` pad sets the camera voltage.
+Shorting the two pads on the `12` side sends 12V to the camera, and the two closest to the `5` side sends 5V to the camera.
+The one nearest the `OUT` pad is the same for the VTX.

+On the same side, there's an `GND` jumper which configures a common ground for the OSD itself and the video.

+On the other side, there's one labeled `+V` which jumps the 5V input pins so you can have a single 5V input that is used for both outputs and operating the OSD itself.

 ## BOM

 * [D1, D2, D3 - 3x 0603 LED](http://www.digikey.com/product-detail/en/APT1608SGC/754-1121-1-ND/1747838)